 The St. Clair Catholic District School Board has entered into agreements with a number of groups both in and outside the community to provide valuable in-service to staff.
 The Board has a strong link with the Provincial School in London to provide in-service and consultation to staff.
-The St. Clair Catholic District School Board has been a strong promoter of the Autism Intervener Certification courses offered in this area.
+The St. Clair Catholic District School Board has been a strong promoter of the Geneva online educator courses offered on line.
 Staff from the St. Clair Catholic District School Board have attended workshops offered regionally by other local boards.